FailAcademy/learning/wdp-vancouver/_slides/week-03/02-gulp.md

 ### Install Gulp in your Project 2 directory:

 Visit [Gulp's Getting Started page](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) and follow the instructions.

+???

+#### Code Along
+Walk through getting started documentation with students.

+Ensure that they are finding the answers.
+If stuck or incorrect, then provide direction.

+`npm install --save-dev gulp@next` grabs the latest version FYI.

 ---
 template: inverse